nhedger/nuxt-sanctum/README.md

 ## Usage

 The following examples should get your started.
-To customize the behavior, have a look a the [options](src/options.ts).
+To customize the behavior, have a look at the [options](src/options.ts).

 ### Signing In